konnerhorton/resume-website/content/resume/index.md

 -   Managed the field engineering for the cast-in-place lining operations.
 -   Coordinated work concurrent on on four projects sites.
--   Developed and executed workplans for various operations including thermal controled concrete, rock-fall drape systems, and large diameter vertical pipe installation.
+-   Developed and executed workplans for various operations including thermal controlled concrete, rock-fall drape systems, and large diameter vertical pipe installation.

 ### High Museum Of Art